rossoskull/coding_club/README.md

 * Internship/Professional experience

+## Procedure for joining Coders team

+Send your proposals to Coders team if you think you can be part of 'Coder' class.
+The proposal should include your assessment in the given attributes.
+Please be descriptive and provide proofs wherever possible.

 ## Procedure for giving a Workshop/Talk

-* Anyone who is interested can give a talk.
+Anyone who is interested can give a talk.
 Speaker must timely send a proposal (with details like topic, target audience, duration) to Coder class along with the content.
 Once approved, Organizers will make the necessary arrangements for the talk.